Antiferromagnetic domain walls under spin-orbit torque: Concluding remarks

 We discuss the magnetic moment carried by dynamical antiferromagnetic domain walls.
 This depends on the wall dynamics and may also depend on the wall profile.
 For example, propagating walls have a magnetization proportional to the velocity and their width decreases with increasing velocity.
 As a result, faster walls have a higher local moment density and a higher total moment.
 However, this is bounded by the moment of a single spin.
 By contrast, precessing walls can have an arbitrarily large total moment for high precession frequencies.
 The net moment in antiferromagnets could give a handle for the observation and manipulation of AFM textures.

-Given the recent progress in methods to observe AFM order, we hope that our results will motivate detailed observations of domain wall dynamics and will help develop processes for transmission of information or logic gate implementations.
+Given the recent progress in methods to observe AFM order, we hope that our results will motivate detailed observations of domain wall dynamics and will help develop processes for transmission of information and logic gate implementations.

 \acknowledgments G. Theodorou gratefully acknowledges support from the ERC starting grant 101078061 SINGinGR, under the European Union's Horizon Europe program for research and innovation.
 This work has greatly benefited from networking activities of the COST Action Polytopo, CA23134, supported by COST (European Cooperation for Science and Technology).